sethschallau/databaseBudget/README.md

 Enter spendings on who and what (DONE)

-Find the total amount remaining in my spending (nd, np)
+Find the total amount remaining in my spending (DONE)

 Calculate percentages based off of the total and what/who money is spent on (nd, np)

+for each name in cat_ grab their total / totalSpent same for name display them all

 Create monthly budget based off of savings (nd, np)